-- We are interested in understanding whether there is linear dependence between a car's MPG and its weight and if so, how they are related. - The MPG and weight data are stored in the "Correlation Coefficient" tab in "Sample Data.xlsx."
-We will discuss three ways to get the results.
+- We are interested in understanding whether there is linear dependence between a car's MPG and its weight and if so, how they are related.

+- Data File: "Correlation Coefficient.jmp"

+- We will discuss two ways to get the results.

+- Using Microsoft Excel

+- Using JMP